cpatinof/RepData_PeerAssessment1/PA1_template.md

 median_steps <- median(activity_agg3$steps, na.rm=T)
 ```

 The mean number of daily steps for this particular individual is 10766 and the median steps is 10766.
+These values are higher than the previous ones, consistent with the imputation that was done.

 ## Are there differences in activity patterns between weekdays and weekends?